SvenAelterman/PowerSTIGWithAzureMachineConfiguration/README.md

 $StigXmlBaseName = "$Technology-$TechnologyVersion-$TechnologyRole-$StigVersion"

+# **IMPORTANT**
+# Create a new feature branch for the authored policy
+# All changes will be added to his branch
+git switch -c "feature/$StigXmlBaseName"

 # Create a folder to hold organization settings
 # This folder should be tracked in a repository